vippsas/vipps-ecom-api/vipps-ecom-api.md

 (and *only* "INTENT", no parameters etc.)

-This will cause Vipps to simply close after a successful or cancelled ecom payment, and fall back to the calling merchant app.
+This will cause Vipps to simply close after a successful or cancelled eCom payment, and fall back to the calling merchant app.

 The merchant app activity that resumes again (after Vipps closes) has to override `onActivityResult` method to pick up the thread again here.
 Example: